BIM Modeling and Management

 MEP Coordination Below Slab

-Dense MEP systems coordinated digitally beneath the main structure to eliminate on-site conflicts.
+MEP coordinated beneath the main structure.

-Axonometric BIM model prepared for Digital Twin handover
+Axonometric BIM model prepared for handover

 We’ll never share your email.
 By submitting, you agree to be contacted about your project.